smarthomejunkie/Ulanzi-Awtrix-BluePrints/README.md

   5. Set Lifetime to 10 seconds.
   6. Make sure the toggle helper is set to on.

-**Q: How can I disable the stock apps so that they do not reappear after a reboot of teh clock?**
+**Q: How can I disable the stock apps so that they do not reappear after a reboot of the clock?**

 A. You can turn them off on the device itself.
 Long press the middle button to get into the menu and disable them in the menu-option APPS.